-This Administrative Regulation 6:2 (AR 6:2) establishes the University's policies and procedures for addressing and resolving allegations of harassment, discrimination, sexual assault, stalking, dating violence, domestic violence, sexual exploitation, complicity in the commission of any act prohibited by this AR 6:2regulation, and retaliation against a person for the good faith reporting of any of these forms of conduct or participation in any investigation or proceeding under this AR 6:2regulations.
-The University's Title IX Coordinator and the Office of Institutional Equity and Equal Opportunity (IEEO) administer this AR
+This Administrative Regulation 6:2 (AR 6:2) establishes the University's policies and procedures for addressing and resolving allegations of harassment, discrimination, sexual assault, stalking, dating violence, domestic violence, and sexual exploitation.
+In addition, complicity in the commission or concealment of any act prohibited by this AR 6:2, and retaliation against a person for the good faith reporting of any of these forms of conduct or participation in any investigation or proceeding under this AR 6:2.
+The University's Title IX Coordinator and the Office of Institutional

-6:2.
+Equity and Equal Opportunity (IEEO) administer this AR 6:2.
 The procedures described in this AR 6:2 are applicable to allegations, investigations, and adjudications of cases involving AR 6:2.
-These procedures supersede procedures for student misconduct found in the Code of Student Conduct and procedures for regulation.
-Employee misconduct found in Human Resources Policies and Procedures and any other Administrative Regulations.
+These procedures supersede procedures for student misconduct found in the Code of Student Conduct and procedures for Employee misconduct found in Human Resources Policies and Procedures and any other Administrative Regulations.
 However, they do not supersede faculty Employee termination procedures found in Governing Regulation X.